Deleting posts automatically in Mastodon after a certain time period

 How does this affect server running costs?

-When this feature is discussed, the issue of server running costs is often raised.
+When this feature is discussed, the issue of server running costs is often raised:

-On the one hand, automated stuff always adds extra tasks for the server to carry out.
-On the other hand though, it would mean the server doesn’t have to store as much data so it would save money on storage costs, especially if the deleted posts have media attachments.
-It would also reduce storage for any servers that have federated the posts being deleted.
+• On the other hand, deleting posts (and especially attachments like images or videos) would mean the server doesn’t have to store as much data, which saves money on storage costs.
+It would also reduce storage costs for any servers that have federated the posts being deleted.

 You would have to speak to your server’s admin to find out exactly how it affects their setup, as different servers may have different resources available.